lengoc-quang/miniroot/README.md

 ## License

-This Foxytoux Installer script is released under the [MIT License](LICENSE).
+This MiniRoot Installer script is released under the [MIT License](LICENSE).

 ## Credits

-Foxytoux Installer is developed and maintained by RecodeStudios.Cloud.
-This installer has been made possible thanks to [dxomg](https://github.com/dxomg) for his proot code
+Special thanks to RecodeStudio.Cloud and [foxytoux](https://github.com/foxytouxxx) for Foxytoux environment.

 ---

-**Note:** This script is intended for educational and experimental purposes.
-Use it responsibly and at your own risk.
+**Note:** Use it responsibly and at your own risk.